ExCALIBUR-NEPTUNE/nektar-diffusion-ambipolar/README.md

 >make -j 4 install
 >ctest
 ```
-Alternatively, to specify the full range of flags of configuration using the curses interface to *CMake*, the following commands can be executed to install `Nektar++`:
+**Curses interface:** Alternatively, to specify the full range of flags of configuration using the curses interface to `CMake`, the following commands can be executed to install `Nektar++`:

 ```bash
 >tar -xvzf nektar-5.0.2.tar.gz